Andros

 Andros (Άνδρος, [ˈanðros]) is the northernmost island of the Greek Cyclades archipelago, about 10 km southeast of Euboea, and about 3 km north of Tinos.
 It is nearly 40 km long, and its greatest breadth is 16 km.
 It is for the most part mountainous, with many fruitful and well-watered valleys.
 The municipality, which includes the island Andros and several small, uninhabited islands, has an area of 380 km2.
-The largest towns are Andros (town), Gavrio, Batsi, and Ormos Korthiou.
+The largest towns are Andros, Gavrio, Batsi, and Ormos Korthiou.

 Palaeopolis, the ancient capital, was built into a steep hillside, and the breakwater of its harbor can still be seen underwater.
 At the village of Apoikia, there is the notable spring of Sariza, where the water flows from a sculpted stone lion's head.
-Andros also offers great hiking options with many new paths being added each year.
+Andros also offers hiking options with many new paths being added each year.

+Strofilas

+During the Final Neolithic, Andros had a fortified village on its west coast, which archaeologists have named Strofilas, after the plateau on which it was built.
+Final Neolithic in the Cycladic area is now dated around 4500–4000 BC.
+Strofilas was related to the "Attica-Kephala" culture, coinciding with the beginning of the Cycladic culture of the Bronze Age.

+Strofilas is the largest organized settlement of the Neolithic Age of the Aegean in Cyclades islands.
+It was rather densely built, and stretches over 30 acres.
+The excavations were started in 1997 by a team of Greek archeologists headed by Christina Televantou.

+The settlement was an important maritime centre and one of the earliest examples of fortification in Greece.
+Its fortifications feature a gate and bastions.

+Strofilas is also notable for rock carvings on its walls, which include animals such as jackals, goats, deer, fish and dolphins, as well as a depiction of a flotilla of ships.

+About 1km to the southeast along the coastline, also can be found the site of Zagora (Andros), another ancient settlement of a later Geometric period.
+The settlement dates back to the 10th-8th centuries BC.
+An impregnable wall, about 110 meters long, was constructed around it.